Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 Florida Atlantic Stats and Trends

-- Florida Atlantic has played eight games, with four wins against the spread.
+- In Florida Atlantic's eight games this year, it has four wins against the spread.

-- The Owls have covered the spread once this season when underdogs by 1 point or more (in three chances).
+- The Owls have covered the spread once this year when underdogs by 1.5 points or more (in three chances).

-- Florida Atlantic's games this year have eclipsed the over/under three times in eight opportunities (37.5%).
+- Florida Atlantic's games this season have hit the over three times in eight opportunities (37.5%).

-- When Florida Atlantic puts up more than 19.8 points, it is 3-1-1 against the spread and 5-0 overall.
+- When Florida Atlantic records more than 19.8 points, it is 3-1-1 against the spread and 5-0 overall.

-- In games that Florida Atlantic totals more than 378.9 yards, the team is 3-0-1 against the spread and 4-0 overall.
+- In games that Florida Atlantic totals over 378.9 yards, the team is 3-0-1 against the spread and 4-0 overall.

-- This year the Owls have 11 turnovers, four fewer than the Thundering Herd have takeaways (15).
+- The Owls have turned the ball over 11 times, four fewer times than the Thundering Herd have forced turnovers (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.